 Do not inject into digits, hands, or feet.
 Epinephrine is a strong vasoconstrictor.
-Accidental injection into the digits, hands or feet may result in loss of blood flow to the affected area and has been associated with tissue necrosis.
+Accidental injection into the digits, hands or feet palpitations, tachyarrhythmia, tachycardia, vasoconstriction may result in loss of blood flow to the affected area and tissue ventricular ectopy and stress cardiomyopathy. necrosis.

-5.2 Serious Infections at the Injection Site Rare cases of serious skin and soft tissue infections, including necrotizing fasciitis and myonecrosis caused by Clostridia (gas gangrene), have been reported at the injection site following epinephrine injection for anaphylaxis.
-Advise patients to seek medical care if they develop signs or symptoms of
+5.2 Serious Infections at the Injection Site

+Rare cases of serious skin and soft tissue infections, including necrotizing fasciitis and myonecrosis caused by Clostridia (gas gangrene), have been reported at the injection site following epinephrine injection for anaphylaxis.
+Advise patients to seek epinephrine injection site.